* This is the Consumer Version. *

 Parents or caregivers may try playing peek-a-boo with children this age to reassure children that out of sight does not mean gone forever.

 Separation anxiety continues until children are about 24 months old.
 At this age, children have learned object permanence and have developed trust.
 Object permanence is the knowledge that something (such as their parents) still exists even when it is not seen or heard.
 Separation anxiety resolves because children have learned that their parents or caregivers still exist even when they cannot be seen.
 Children have learned to trust their parents or caregivers will eventually return.

 Usually, separation anxiety is not a cause for concern and does not require evaluation by a doctor.

-Separation anxiety differs from separation anxiety disorder (see Separation Anxiety Disorder), which occurs in older children.
+Separation anxiety differs from separation anxiety disorder (see page Separation Anxiety Disorder), which occurs in older children.
 Children with this disorder typically refuse to go to school or preschool.
 If severe, separation anxiety disorder may interfere with a child's normal development.

 Parents should not limit or give up their separate activities in response to a child’s separation anxiety because doing so could interfere with the child's maturation and development.